isc-projects/kea/doc/sphinx/arm/hooks-stat-cmds.rst

    the element "result-set", which is patterned after SQL statement
    responses:

    -  ``columns`` - a list of text column labels.

       The columns returned for DHCPv4 are:

       -  ``subnet-id`` - the ID of the subnet.

       -  ``total-addresses`` - the total number of addresses available for DHCPv4 management in the subnet.
-In other words, this is the sum of all addresses in all the configured pools in the subnet.
+In other words, this is the count of all addresses in all the configured pools in the subnet.

       -  ``cumulative-assigned-addresses`` - the cumulative number of addresses in the subnet that have been assigned to a client by the server since it started.

       -  ``assigned-addresses`` - the number of addresses in the subnet that are currently assigned to a client.